FK BSK Borča: History

 The arrival of new leadership in the mid-1990s and, as of 2003, the new investments into the club have significantly contributed to the club's expansion into a major sports organization.
 The club's ascent started in 1993, with the arrival of Dragomir Vasić, the owner of Bami company.
 He stabilized the club financially and had the club's stadium capacity extended to additional 1.000 seats.
 The club has gradually started moving up, from First Division Belgrade to Belgrade Zone League and next to Serbian League North before being promoted to the Second League of FR Yugoslavia in 1998.
 They played in the second national level until 2002, when, due to the league reorganisation, they ceded their place to FK Vrbas and BSK was relegated to the Serbian League Belgrade where they played until 2006.

 They were promoted to the Serbian First League in 2006, and immediately in their first two seasons, 2006–07 and 2007–08, the club headed into play-offs for the Serbian SuperLiga.
 After failing in those two occasions, it will be in their third attempt, after finishing first in the 2008–09 season that they won promotion to the Serbian SuperLiga.
 As the club stadium did not fulfill the criteria for playing in the SuperLiga, BSK played their first two seasons in the higher tier on OFK Beograd home ground, the Omladinski Stadium.
 In their first season in SuperLiga, BSK finished 12th.
+They were relegated after the 2012/13 season.